pnuu/halostack/doc/source/index.rst

    contain the root `toctree` directive.

 .. meta::
-   description: Halostack project, modules for stacking, enhancing and saving images of ice-crystal halos
+   :description: Halostack project, modules for stacking, enhancing and saving images of ice-crystal halos
-   keywords: Python, ice-crystal halos, image stacking, image enhancement
+   :keywords: Python, ice-crystal halos, image stacking, image enhancement

 Welcome to the halostack documentation!
 =========================================

 Very little here, but as the software gets to first *master* branch release, there should be more-or-less complete documentation available.

-The source code of the package can be found at github, github_.
+The source code of the package can be found at github_.

 .. _github: https://github.com/pnuu/halostack